KataChannel/tazagroup/USER_GUIDE_EN.md

-# 📚 AccessTrade Affiliate Platform - Complete User Guide
+# 📚 Timona Affiliate Platform - Complete User Guide

 ## 🎯 Platform Overview
-AccessTrade is a comprehensive affiliate marketing platform that helps you earn money by promoting products and services.
+Timona is a comprehensive affiliate marketing platform that helps you earn money by promoting products and services.
 This guide will help you maximize all platform features and capabilities.

 ---

 ## 🚀 Quick Start Guide

 ### 1. Account Registration
-1. Visit the AccessTrade homepage
+1. Visit the Timona homepage
 2. Click **"Sign Up"** in the top right corner
 3. Fill in your information:
    - Valid email address